-- b) However, the most important part of these initiatives (75) are explained by the commitment Cuba has had, for decades, to share its renown experience in Health matters with other developing countries.
+- a) Ten of these initiatives have a really diverse profile, not only in terms of the modality but also regarding the stakeholders which took part in them.
+However, the following countries deserve a special mention: in Ibero-America, Colombia, Chile, Mexico, Uruguay, Venezuela, together with all Central-American countries; and, Haiti, Dominica, Grenada, Saint Vincent and the Grenadines and Saint Lucia, in addition to Mozambique, in the Caribbean and in Africa.
+All these experiences share a common feature: they all contribute to strengthen health systems and, consequently, they provide countries with extremely useful lessons for the health response to COVID-19.
+Exchanges explicitly promoted to strengthen public health systems; to improve registries, the access to and use of quality - medicines; to focus on health surveillance and laboratory networks; as well as those that establish an Emergency Plan to alleviate another epidemic, such as AIDS-HIV, are especially relevant in this context. - b) However, the most important part of these initiatives (75) are explained by the commitment Cuba has had, for decades, to share its renown experience in Health matters with other developing countries.
 With further detail, this includes: - The Comprehensive Health Care Program, which started in 1998 as a response to the social and humanitarian disaster caused by another emergency: the strike of Hurricanes George and Mitch in Central-America.
 Since that year, more than 164 countries around the world have benefitted from this program.
 It was originally designed based on a comprehensive perspective of health, understood as a right and a good that must be provided and guaranteed by the State to its citizens.
-It involves sending medical
+It involves sending medical to move towards sustainable agriculture, including the development of bio-inoculant technologies; to improve animal and plant health management and achieve greater food safety; and to contribute to fight climate change and its worst effects (especially those caused by droughts) by strengthening technical skills and, especially, biosafety.

 Agriculture and livestock was another relevant sector, the third in terms of relative importance, on which 39 SSC initiatives focused, accounting for 13.5% of those registered in 2019.
-The exchange of experiences in this sense aimed to strengthen the production and market chains of products such as cocoa and rice, as well as those of livestock origin; to move towards sustainable agriculture, including the development of bio-inoculant technologies; to improve animal and plant health management and achieve greater food safety; and to contribute to fight climate change and its worst effects (especially those caused by droughts) by strengthening technical skills and, especially, biosafety. brigades to recipient countries to train human resources and, in turn, provide services in rural areas or areas affected by different vulnerabilities.
-According to Jiménez (2009):
+The exchange of experiences in this sense aimed to strengthen the production and market chains of products such as cocoa and rice, as well as those of livestock origin;